-How to root your Android phone or tablet in 2017 (and unroot it)
+How to root Android phones or tablets in 2017 (and unroot them)

-Is the allure of being a superuser tempting you?
-Android rooting opens up a world of possibility, but it can also void your warranty, or even leave you with a bricked device.
-Yes, when it comes to rooting your Android, you’ll want to know the benefits as well as the risks.
+Do you want unlimited control over your phone?
+Android rooting opens up a world of possibility, but it can also void your warranty, leave you with a broken smartphone, or worse.
+It isn’t for the faint of heart.

-Manufacturers and carriers have a vested interest in dissuading you from rooting.
-The act of rooting can be inherently dangerous.
-Even so, for the careful user, the risk is minimal, and the potential benefits are well worth it.
-This guide will walk you through the necessary steps to root your phone.
+Manufacturers and carriers have a vested interest in dissuading you from rooting — if done incorrectly, it can irreparably damage your phone.
+Even so, the potential benefits are well worth it.
+With a rooted phone, you can remove bloatware, speed up your processor, and customize every element of your phone software’s appearance.

+This guide on how to root Android devices will walk you through the necessary steps to root your phone.
 Some devices can be rooted in minutes.
 Others take a little research.
-One thing is clear: rooting your phone can be one of the best ways to tap into the deep potential of your Android device.
+But one thing is clear: Rooting your phone is one of the best ways to tap into your Android device’s true potential.

 What is rooting?

-Rooting is jailbreaking for Androids, and allows users to dive deeper into a phone’s sub-system.
-Essentially, it’ll allow you to access the entire operating system and customize just about anything on your Android.
+Rooting an Android phone or tablet is akin to jailbreaking an iPhone — basically, it allows you to dive deeper into a phone’s sub-system.
+It will allow you to access the entirety of the operating system to customize just about anything on your Android device.
 With root access, you can also get around any restrictions that your manufacturer or carrier may have applied.
-You can run more apps, you can overclock or underclock your processor, and you can replace the firmware.

-The process requires users to back up current software and flash (install) a new custom ROM (modified version of Android).
+Rooting is best undertaken with caution.
+You will want to back up your phone’s software before you install — or “flash,” in rooting terms — a custom ROM (modified version of Android).

 Why would you root?

-One of the most obvious incentives to root your Android device is to rid yourself of the bloatware that’s impossible to uninstall.
-You’ll be able to set up wireless tethering, even if it has been disabled by default.
-Additional benefits include the ability to install special apps and flash custom ROMs, each of which can add extra features and streamline your phone or tablet’s performance.
-A lot of people are tempted by the ability to completely customize the look of their phones.
-You can also manually accept or deny app permissions.
+One of the biggest incentives to root your Android device is to rid yourself of bloatware that’s impossible to uninstall otherwise (although you can sometimes disable it — check out our guide on disabling bloatware).
+On some devices, rooting will enable previously disabled settings, like wireless tethering.
+Additional benefits include the ability to install specialized tools and flash custom ROMs, each of which can add extra features and improve your phone or tablet’s performance.

-You won’t find a lot of amazing must-have apps when you root, but there are enough to make it worthwhile.
-For example, some apps allow you to automatically back up all of your apps and their data, completely block advertisements, create secure tunnels to the Internet, overclock your processor, or make your device a wireless hotspot.
+There are not an overabundance of must-have root apps, but there are enough to make it worthwhile.
+Some apps, for example, let you to automatically back up all of your apps and data to the cloud, block web and in-app advertisements, create secure tunnels to the internet, overclock your processor, and make your device a wireless hot spot.
+Here is a list of some of the best apps for rooted devices.

 Why wouldn’t you root?

-There are essentially three potential cons to rooting your Android.
+There are essentially four potential cons to rooting your Android.

-- Voiding your warranty: Some manufacturers or carriers will use rooting as an excuse to void your warranty.
-It’s worth keeping in mind that you can always unroot.
-If you need to send the device back for repair, simply flash the original backup ROM you made and no one will ever know that it was rooted.
+- Voiding your warranty: Some manufacturers or carriers will void your warranty if you root your device, so it is worth keeping in mind that you can always unroot.
+If you need to send the device back for repair, simply flash the software backup you made and it’ll be good as new.

-- Bricking your phone: Whenever you tamper too much, you run at least a small risk of bricking your device.
-The obvious way to avoid it happening is to follow instructions carefully.
-Make sure that the guide you are following works for your device and that any custom ROM you flash is designed specifically for it.
-If you do your research and pay attention to feedback from others, bricking should never occur.
+- Bricking your phone: If something goes wrong during the rooting process, you run the risk of bricking — i.e., corrupting — your device.
+The easiest way to prevent that from happening is to follow the instructions carefully.
+Make sure the guide you are following is up to date and that the custom ROM you flash is specifically for it.
+If you do your research, you won’t have to worry about bricking your smartphone.

-- Security risks: Rooting may introduce some security risks.
-Depending on what services or apps you use on your device, rooting could create a security vulnerability.
-For example, Google refuses to support the Google Wallet service for rooted devices.
+- Security risks: Rooting introduces some security risks.
+Depending on what services or apps you use on your device, it could create a security vulnerability.
+And certain malware takes advantage of rooted status to steal data, install additional malware, or target other devices with harmful web traffic.

+- Disabled apps: Some security-conscious apps and services do not work on rooted devices — financial platforms like Google’s Android Pay and Barclays Mobile Banking do not support them.
+Apps that serve copyrighted TV shows and movies, like Sky Go and Virgin TV Anywhere, will not start on rooted devices, either.